Last Updated: February 15, 2018

 Keeping medications cool – For summer travel, keeping items cool can be challenging during international travel and outdoor activities.
 While Epi-Pens (epinepherine, emergency medication for allergic reactions) do not need refrigeration, they should not be in high temperatures.

-The FRIO insulating bag has been our family’s go-to solution for keeping medications at room temperatures.
+The FRIO insulating cooling wallet has been our family’s go-to solution for keeping medications at room temperatures.
+Always check with your airline(s) about their policies (and possible international restrictions or physician’s documentation requirements) for handling medications.

 If you are providing a gift (like diapers) that will be used or consumed completely at their destination (and is not needed during travel), consider if circumstances allow you to have Amazon ship the items directly to the destination.